August 26th 2020

 MORE GLOSS: How Profhilo knocked 5 years off my face

-I'd had lots of Botox before, but that doesn't fix sagging and I didn’t honestly think there was much to be done about it beyond having a facelift.
+I'd had lots of wrinkle relaxing injections before (botulinum toxin A) but they don't fix sagging and I didn’t honestly think there was much to be done about it beyond having a facelift.
 But even the thought of it gives me the heebie-jeebies.
 Happily, Dr Woodward reassured me at her clinic in Harley Street, that she could rescue the situation without resorting to anything so dramatic.
 She recommended Ellansé, a new generation of dermal filler, whose effects can be seen immediately but (this is the point) whose true magic becomes fully apparent after three months.

 Charlotte smiles.
 She has undergone the treatment herself, is more or less the same age as I am, and looks about 15 years younger than I do.
 It was a no-brainer.
 She had me at hello.